oa414/objc-zen-book-cn/README.md

 ### Lazy Loading

-There are cases when instantiate an object can be expensive and/or needs to be configured once and has some configuration involved that you don't want to clutter the caller method.
+There are cases when instantiating an object can be expensive and/or needs to be configured once and has some configuration involved that you don't want to clutter the caller method.

 In this case, instead of allocating the object in the init method one could opt for overriding the property getter for lazy instantiation.
 Usually the template for this kind of operation is the following: